Black farmers call for justice from the USDA

 "We're still struggling," said Eddie Lewis, a sugarcane farmer in Louisiana.
 "We're struggling to the point where we're going to be extinct."

-Then, President Joe Biden came into office with one little-known goal: bring equity to farming.
+Then, President Joe Biden came into office with a little-known goal: bring equity to farming.

 As a part of the plan, the Agriculture Department created an Equity Commission.
 And Congress, led by Democratic Sens.
-Cory Booker, N.J., and Rafael Warnock, Ga., approved a large debt relief program.
+Cory Booker of New Jersey and Rafael Warnock of Georgia, approved a large debt relief program.

 But advocates representing farmers of color say more has to be done.

-"It is a behemoth of an operation," said NAACP President Derrick Johnson, who sits on the Equity Commission, about USDA.
-"Many communities, particularly African-American communities, have been left out of understanding how to navigate the many offerings of the department of ag and really leverage opportunities to come out of that to improve their quality of life."
+"It is a behemoth of an operation," said NAACP President Derrick Johnson, who sits on the Equity Commission, about the USDA.
+"Many communities, particularly African-American communities, have been left out of understanding how to navigate the many offerings of the Department of [Agriculture] and really leverage opportunities to come out of that to improve their quality of life."

 Mending a damaged history

-Over the course of 100 years, the number of Black-owned farmland dropped by 90%, according to Data for Progress due to higher rates of loan and credit denials, lack of legal and industry support and "outright acts of violence and intimidation."
+Over the course of 100 years, the amount of Black-owned farmland dropped by 90%, according to Data for Progress, due to higher rates of loan and credit denials, lack of legal and industry support and "outright acts of violence and intimidation."

 There are only 48,697 producers who identified as Black, making up about 1.4% of the nation's 3.4 million producers, according to the 2017 Census of Agriculture, the latest federal dataset on American farmland demographics.
 A majority live in the southeastern and mid-Atlantic states.